Deer Lake, Newfoundland and Labrador: Climate

-Deer Lake has a humid continental climate (Dfb) with moderately warm summers that are on the short side, with quite long and cold winters that are moderated by its proximity to a large body of water.
+Deer Lake has a humid continental climate (Dfb) with moderately warm summers that are on the short side, with winters that are moderated by its proximity to a large body of water.
 With precipitation high year-round, Deer Lake receives plenty of snowfall in winters.

 Transport

-The community is served by Deer Lake Regional Airport, which is the nearest airport to Corner Brook.
-It is also the busiest airport in the western part of the island.
-It also serves an area stretching from Port Aux Basques on the southern tip, the Northern Peninsula and eastward towards the island's centre.
-As such, it serves a population of approximately 100,000 people.
+The community is served by Deer Lake Regional Airport, which offers direct flights to St. John's, Labrador City, Halifax, Montreal and Toronto.
+The town is also located on the Trans-Canada Highway, which connects it to the rest of Canada.